 François-Xavier Larue inherited farmland in the seigneury of Neuville, but in 1783 he entered into apprenticeship with Pierre-Louis Deschenaux*, a Quebec notary.
 He trained for the five-year term stipulated in an ordinance of 1785, the first law to regulate notarial practice under the British régime.
 Commissioned on 10 May 1788, he established his practice in Pointe-aux-Trembles, where he resumed farming and expanded his land holdings.
 In 1792 he served as returning officer for Hampshire County, which included Neuville, in the first provincial general election.
 Eight years later he was commissioned to receive affidavits in that county.

 Like many of his political associates, Larue participated actively in the War of 1812, serving as major in the Cap-Santé battalion of militia.
 During the war years he was a commissioner for the administration of oaths of allegiance.
 In 1815 Larue was appointed a justice of the peace for the district of Quebec.
 Four years later he also became parochial agent for the agriculture society in the region.
 During the 1820s and 1830s he continued to farm and to hold local offices, including census commissioner, parish commissioner for summary trial of small causes, roads and bridges commissioner, and school inspector.
-Between about 1832 and 1845 he acted as administrative and financial agent for the seigneur of Neuville, his grandson Édouard-Wilbrod Larue.
+Between about 1824 and 1845 he acted as administrative and financial agent for the seigneur of Neuville, a role assumed in 1832 by Édouard-Wilbrod Larue, his grandson.